Hubert R. Harmon: Early life and education

 Hubert R. Harmon was born in 1892 at Chester, Pennsylvania.
 He was from a military family; his father Millard F. Harmon Sr. was a colonel who later served as Commandant of Cadets at the Pennsylvania Military Academy in Chester.
 One brother, Millard F. Harmon Jr. was a lieutenant general and another, Kenneth B. Harmon, a colonel.

-Harmon attended the Polytechnic Preparatory School in Brooklyn, New York for two years before entering the United States Military Academy at West Point.
+Harmon attended the Polytechnic Preparatory School in Brooklyn, New York, for two years before entering the United States Military Academy at West Point.
 He graduated in 1915, as a member of "The class the stars fell on", named so due to the number of graduates who became generals.

+Military career

 Harmon's first assignment was at Fort Monroe, Virginia, until December 1915, when he was transferred to Fort Andrews, Massachusetts.
 In 1917, he was assigned to Kelly Field, Texas, where he organized and served as commandant of the Ground Officer's Training School, and later as aeronautical officer for the Southern Department and engineer officer for Kelly Field.
 In March 1918, he was appointed executive officer at Taliaferra Field, Texas, and a month later was placed in charge of Barron Field, Texas.

 In 1918, Harmon completed advanced training in pursuit aviation at Issoudun, France, and became chief of staff of the Air Service Command of the Third Army at Coblenz, Germany.
 On July 1, 1920, he transferred to the Air Service.

-Military assignment history

-In October 1920, Harmon was assigned as assistant executive in the Office of the Chief of the Air Service at Washington, D.C. and served as an aide at the White House.
+In October 1920, Harmon was assigned as assistant executive in the Office of the Chief of the Air Service at Washington, D.C., and served as an aide at the White House.
 In July 1924, he was transferred to Bolling Field, and then to McCook Field, Ohio, where he entered the Air Service Engineering School, from which he graduated in August 1925.

 He returned to the Office of the Chief of the Air Service in 1926 as chief of the Information Division and again served as an aide at the White House.
 In 1927 he married Rosa Maye Kendrick, Wyoming Senator John B. Kendrick's daughter.
 From 1927 to 1929, Harmon served as military attache for aviation in London.
 He then was assigned as an instructor at the United States Military Academy.
 In 1933, he graduated from the Air Corps Tactical School at Maxwell Field, Alabama, and in 1935, he graduated from the Command and General Staff School at Fort Leavenworth, Kansas.
 In 1936, he was made commander of the 19th Bombardment Group.
 Harmon graduated from the Army War College in 1938, and was then assigned to the War Department General Staff as chief of the Operations Branch, Personnel Division.